-- 1. A doctor's/nurse practitioner's written order, indicating the name of the medicine, dosage and time to be administered and purpose of the medication must be on file in the health office.
+- A doctor's/nurse practitioner's written order, indicating the name of the medicine, dosage and time to be administered and purpose of the medication must be on file in the health office.
 This includes over-the-counter medicines.
 The health office will supply the form to be completed upon request. - 2.
 A written request by the parent/guardian, which gives permission for such medication to be administered by the Health Office staff, must be on file in the health office.
 Forms will be provided to the student upon request. - 3.
 All medication must be brought to school by the parent/guardian, NOT by the student, and be in the original, correctly labeled container.
 (No envelopes, baggies, or incorrect bottles.) - 4.
-Any student, who must carry a medication on their person, must have an authorization from their Doctor/nurse practitioner, stating this.
+Any student, who must carry a medication on their person, must have an authorization from their Doctor/nurse practitioner, stating this. - 5.
+A provider order needs to be signed by the provider.
+The health office cannot accept discharge summaries as orders.
+Due to HIPPA regulations, many health providers will not send orders to health offices nurses without a parent release.